 A more common approach for dealing with very low or calm winds is to approximate the plume by a series of Gaussian puffs which are solutions to the time-dependent advection-diffusion equation having a delta-function source of the form $\delta(x)\delta(y)\delta(z-H)\delta(t)$ .
 This puff solution is then integrated in time yielding an expression that can be used whether or not winds are calm.
-An example of the puff solution for an instantaneous release at t = 0 is given in Section 3.5.6, and more details can be found in [20, 28].
+An example of the puff solution for an instantaneous release at t=0 is given in Section 3.5.6, and more details can be found in [20, 28].

 3.4.
 Application: Emissions from multiple sources.
 We now apply the Gaussian plume solution to a simplified version of an actual emissions scenario studied in [22], wherein a zinc smelting operation has four major sources that release zinc particles into the atmosphere.
-The sources have locations $\vec{X_s} = (X_s, Y_s, H_s)$ and emission rate $Q_s$ for $s = 1, \ldots, 4$ , and are depicted in Fig. 3.3 by the points labelled S1 to S4.
+The sources have locations $\vec{X}s = (X_s, Y_s, H_s)$ and emission rate $Q_s$ for $s = 1, \ldots, 4$ , and are depicted in Fig. 3.3 by the points labeled S1 to S4.
 The positive x-axis is aligned with the primary wind direction and the heights and emission rates for each source are listed in Table 3.1.
-The contribution to the contaminant concentration at any point (x, y, z) in space that derives from an individual source Ss is then given by the Gaussian plume solution, which we denote by $C(x's, y's, z; Q_s, H_s)$ .
-Here we have defined shifted coordinates so that the source location corresponds to $x's = y's = 0$ for each s.
-The total concentration resulting from all four sources is simply given by the sum
+The contribution from an individual source $S_s$ to the contaminant concentration at any point (x, y, z) is then given by the Gaussian plume solution, which we denote by $C(x's, y's, z; Q_s, H_s)$ .
+Here we have defined shifted coordinates